optimsoc/optimsoc/README.md

-This is the legacy OpTiMSoC repository.
-It should not be used anymore.
-Please find the new repositories in the organization https://github.com/optimsoc and visit our website http://www.optimsoc.org.

-You can use the repository https://github.com/optimsoc/optimsoc-repo with the Google repo tool to automatically create an entire OpTiMSoC tree similar to the old one hosted here.
+This is the [OpTiMSoC](http://www.optimsoc.org) source repository.
+It contains the framework sources of hardware modules, software libraries, tools etc. While using the release bundles may better suite you in the beginning, this is the resource for OpTiMSoC development.